Debiased regression adjustment in completely randomized experiments with moderately high-dimensional covariates

-In this paper, we develop a new regression adjustment-based ATE estimator in the higher dimensional regime where $p$ is allowed to be in the same order of magnitude as $n$.
-Under this regime, a major challenge is that the inverse covariance matrix used in the construction of $\hat{\bs{\beta}}_z$ is based on the $\bs{X}_i$'s in treatment arm $z$, which is hard to analyze with large $p$.
-Because of this, in this paper, we instead consider a variant of regression adjustment estimator where the inverse covariance matrix is instead constructed using covariate information on the entire dataset, i.e. that we instead set $\hat{\bs{\beta}}_z := \bs{S}_{\bs{X}}^{-2} \bs{s}_{\bs{X}, Y(z)}$\footnote{From here and below, we assume throughout that $p < n$, so that the regression adjustment estimator is well defined.}, where $\bs{s}_{\bs{X}, Y(z)}$ denotes an empirical estimate of $\bs{S}_{\bs{X}, Y(z)}$ using samples from treatment arm $z$, and set $\hat{\tau}_\adj$ as in~\eqref{eq:regadj} but with the new $\hat{\bs{\beta}}_z$.
-In other words, compared to the definition at~\citet{Lin2013Agnostic,lei2021regression}, the main difference is that we use the $\bs{X}_i$'s of the entire sample to construct the inverse covariance matrix, not only those in treatment arm $z$.
-Such a variant has been discussed before by \citet{li2020rerandomization,wang2022rerandomization} in the lower dimensional regime.
+where recall that as in~\eqref{eq:oldbeta}, $\bs{s}_{\bs{X}, Y(z)}$ denotes an empirical estimate of $\bs{S}_{\bs{X}, Y(z)}$ using samples from treatment arm $z$, and set $\hat{\tau}_\adj$ in exactly the same way as $\hat{\tau}_\lin$ in~\eqref{eq:regadj}, but using $\hat{\bs{\beta}}_z$ as defined in~\eqref{eq:newbeta}.
+In other words, compared to the definition at~\citet{Lin2013Agnostic,lei2021regression}, the main difference is that we use the $\bs{X}_i$'s of the entire sample to construct the inverse covariance matrix, not only those in treatment arm $z$. {\rev Consequently, the estimator becomes a quadratic function of $\bs{Z}$, allowing us to remove the main barrier of asymptotic analysis in both low and moderate dimensions.} Such a variant has been discussed before by \citet{li2020rerandomization,wang2022rerandomization} in the lower dimensional regime.